donet-server/donet/docs/introduction/services.rst

 source, or sender channel.
 Each service tells the Message Director which channels it would like to **subscribe** to, and receives messages sent to its subscribed channels.

+For more details on this service's behavior, see :ref:`messagedirector`.

 The State Server
 ----------------